antonyanuraj/antonyanuraj.github.io/README.md

 ### Why is Markdown better than a word processor?

+    According to Andrew Etter, "Microsoft Word is a wonderful choice for creating résumés and a horrible choice for creating documentation."

+    source: Etter, Andrew.
+Modern Technical Writing (p.
+16).

+- Appilications like Microsoft Word are only avaliable for Mac and Windows users and also requires users to purchase a license to use it.
+Markdown is a free, lightweight markup language that people can learn in a few minutes to create documentation.

 ### Can I use a custom domain for my Github site?

-  - Yes, to learn about how to use custom domain click [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages)
+  - Yes, click [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) to learn about how to use a custom domain.